Healthy Eating Tips For Your Kids in 2019

 Grow your own

 Another way to get your child more involved is through gardening.
 Having them participate in growing vegetables is a great educational tool.
-You’ll be teaching them about nutrition as well as their origin of their foods.
+You’ll be teaching them about nutrition as well as the origin of their foods.

 Don’t give up